 Residential Field Trip

-There is a compulsory one week field course, after the Term 3 examinations, on vector and parasite sampling and identification methods.
-The cost of £630 is included in the field trip fee.
+There is a compulsory one week field course, between Terms 2 and 3, on vector and parasite sampling and identification methods.
+The cost of this is included in the field trip fee.

 During the summer months (July - August), students complete a field or laboratory research project on an appropriate entomological topic, for submission by early September.